nooku/guides.nooku.org/get-started/joomlatools-set-up.md

     $ composer install

-With all that done you should be good to go to get started with doing your first Nooku Framework powered component.
+With all that done you should be good to go to get started with doing your first Nooku Framework powered extension.